Andrew-booler/DVCS/README.md

 ## Acknowledgments

-Since this project is heavily based of mercurial. especially the original version, we
+Since this project is heavily based of mercurial, especially the original version, we would like to give a big thanks to Matt Mackall for his work.
+This project would not be the same without mercurial.
+We learned so much from it!